phkaeser/wlmaker/doc/ROADMAP.md

   * Verify support of multi-layout configurations (eg. `shift_caps_toggle`)
   * Support ChromeOS layout switch hotkey (`Ctrl+Shift+Space`)

-* Window placement
-  * Automatic placement on a free spot.
-  * Gravity to snap to and stick to borders.
-  * Mouse pull to sides or corners will set window to half or quarter screen.

 * Configuration tool, similar to WPrefs.

 * Compositor features
   * Bindable hotkeys.
   * Pointer position, to support apps like wmscreen or xeyes.
-  * Evaluate "snap layout" mechanism, for pre-arranged Window placement.

-* Internationalization and solid font support
-  * Move from cairo toy interface to using pango proper.
-  * All text strings to be configurable and swappable.

 * Commandline flags to support:
   * icon lookup paths beyond the hardcoded defaults.